 SECTION 5.1.
 Maintenance of the Facilities by the School Board.
-The School Board agrees that at all times during each Lease Term, the School Board will, at the School Board's own cost and expense, maintain, preserve and keep the Facilities in good repair and condition, and that the School Board will from time to time make or cause to be made all necessary and proper repairs, replace-ments and renewals, interior and exterior, thereto.
-The Corpor-ation shall have no obligation in any of these matters, or for the making of repairs, improvements or additions to the Facilities.
-If the School Board's abligations or perform work resulting from the School Board's obligations or perform work resulting (together with interest until reimbursed) shall be immediately due and payable as Supplemental Payments.
+The School Board agrees that at all times during each Lease Term, the School Board will, at the School Board's own cost and expense, maintain, preserve and keep the Facilities in good repair and condition, and that the School Board will from time to time make or cause to be made all necessary and proper repairs, replacements and renewals, interior and exterior, thereto.
+The Corporation shall have no obligation in any of these matters, or for the making of repairs, improvements or additions to the Facilities.
+If the School Board fails to perform such obligations the Trustee may perform the School Board's obligations or perform work resulting from the School Board's actions or omissions and the cost thereof (together with interest until reimbursed) shall be immediately due and payable as Supplemental Payments.

-and payable as Supplemental Payments.
 SECTION 5.2.
 Taxes, Other Governmental Charges and Utility Charges.
-In the event that the ownership, leasing, use, possession or acquisition of the Facilities or Facility Sites are found to be subject to taxation in any form, the School Board will pay during each Lease Term, as the same come due, all taxes and governmental charges of any kind whatsoever that may at any time be lawfully assessed or levied against or with respect to the Facilities or Facility Sites and any facilities or other property acquired by the School Board as permitted under this Master Lease in substitution for, as a renewal or replacement of, or a modification, improvenent or addition to the Facilities or Facility Sites, as well as all utility and other charges incurred in the operation, maintenance, use, occupancy and upkeep of the Facilities and Facility Sites; provided that, with respect to any governmental charges that may lawfully be paid in installments over a period of years, the School Board shall be obligated to pay only such installments as have accrued during the time the Lease Term is in effect.
-If the School Board fails to perform such obligations the Trustee may perform the School Board's obligated shall be immediately due and payable as Supplemental Payments.
-SECTION 5.3.
-Provisions Recarding Insurance.
-During acqui-
+In the event that the ownership, leasing, use, possession or acquisition of the Facilities or Facility Sites are found to be subject to taxation in any form, the School Board will pay during each Lease Term, as the same come due, all taxes and governmental charges of any kind whatsoever that may at any time be lawfully assessed or levied against or with respect to the Facilities or Facility Sites and any facilities or other property acquired by the School Board as permitted under this Master Lease in substitution for, as a renewal or replacement of, or a modification, improvement or addition to the Facilities or Facility Sites, as well as all utility and other charges incurred in the operation, maintenance, use, occupancy and upkeep of the Facilities and Facility Sites, provided that, with respect to any governmental charges that may lawfully be paid in installments over a period of years, the School Board shall be obligated to pay only such installments as have accused during the time the Lease Term is in effect.
+If the School Board fails to perform such obligations the Trustee may perform the School Board's obligations and the cost thereof (together with interest until reimbursed) shall be immediately due and payable as Supplemental Payments.

 SECTION 5.3.
 Provisions Regarding Insurance.
-During acqui-sition, construction and installation of the Facilities the School Board shall require any contractor to provide Workers' Compensa-tion, Comprehensive General Liability Insurance, Property Insur-ance, Property coverage for contractor's equipment, Professional Liability Insurance, Builders Risk Insurance, Automobile Liability Insurance, and other insurance pursuant to the terms of the Instructions to Bidders and the General Conditions of the School Board.
+During acquisition, construction and installation of the Facilities the School Board shall require any contractor to provide Workers' Compensation, Comprehensive General Liability Insurance, Property Insurance, Property coverage for contractor's equipment, Professional Liability Insurance, suitders Risk Insurance, Automobile Liability Insurance, and other insurance pursuant to the terms of the Instructions to Bidders and the General Conditions of the School Board.
 Contractors shall be required to provide builders' all risk property damage insurance in an amount not less than the full value of all work in place and materials and equipment provided or